0-9

 - Patient Transfer Definition: Patient transfer is the safe movement of patients between beds, chairs, or healthcare units.
 Real-World Example: A CNA assists with bed-to-wheelchair transfers.
 Student's Usage: Students practice transfers using gait belts.

-- Personal Protective Equipment (PPE) Personal protective equipment (PPE) includes gloves, masks, gowns, and shields that protect against exposure.
+- Personal Protective Equipment (PPE) Definition: Personal protective equipment (PPE) includes gloves, masks, gowns, and shields that protect against exposure.
 PPE reduces infection risk.
 Students practice correct PPE use during labs and clinical rotations.
+Real-World Healthcare Application: PPE protects staff from(...)

 - Pharmacy Technician Definition: A pharmacy technician role involves preparing, labeling, and managing medications under pharmacist supervision.
 Accuracy is critical.
 Students in pharmacy technician programs train for this specialized support role.
 Real-World Example: A pharmacy technician labels(...)